HMD Global: KaiOS

 Another OS used by HMD is KaiOS for Nokia 8110 4G, Nokia 800 Tough, Nokia 2720 Flip, Nokia 6300 4G and Nokia 8000 4G, debuted on Nokia 8110 4G.
 The newer KaiOS - based system is integrated with many of Google's services.
 KaiOS phones have an appstore, UC Browser can be downloaded.
 Nokia 8110 4G have the graphical user interface similar to the Smart Feature OS in Nokia 3310 3G.

 Cloud Phone

 Since late 2023, HMD has collaborated with CloudMosa to introduce various cloud-based widgets for feature phones using the Cloud Phone technology.
 Cloud Phone is a platform that allows 4G feature phones to use various modern third-party services through the cloud.
 This partnership marks the first time that Nokia Series 30+ devices are capable of accessing YouTube, Shorts, TikTok, Google Sign-in Services, and real-time modern web applications.
 The first device to support Cloud Apps on Series 30+ is the Nokia 110 4G (2023), with all devices released in 2023 onwards set to feature this capability through OTA updates.

 On 24 April 2024, HMD launched three new 4G feature phones: Nokia 215 4G, 225 4G, 235 4G, and Nokia 3210, all supporting the Cloud Phone technology.

-In September 2025, HMD launched HMD Touch 4G, which was the first ever touchscreen device that supporting the Cloud Phone technology.